Irish Setter

 - Consider pet insurance to protect against unexpected costs.

-- Join online communities for species-specific advice and support.
+- Join online communities for breed-appropriate advice and support.

 Is Irish Setter Right for You?
 A Lifestyle Assessment

-The most important question before getting a Irish Setter isn't whether you want one—it's whether your daily life realistically supports one.
+The most important question before getting an Irish Setter isn't whether you want one—it's whether your daily life realistically supports one.
 This breed's outgoing and active personality thrives with high (1-2 hours daily) engagement and structured routines.
 Consider your living space: Irish Setter requires appropriate crate setup and enough room for comfortable daily activity.
 Work schedules matter significantly; Irish Setter dogs generally need at least 60-90 minutes of dedicated interaction daily.
 Irish Setter is considered a lower-maintenance breed, making it a reasonable choice for first-time dog owners who are committed to basic care routines.
 The 12-15 years lifespan commitment means your Irish Setter will be part of your life through significant life changes.

 Best for Active Owners